MacRapacki/MacRapacki/README.md

 ### Hello 👋

 #### I'm Maciej.
-I'm a self-taugh, aspiring front-end developer who learns quickly, is ambitious and is not afraid of new challenges.
+I'm a self-taugh, front-end developer who learns quickly, is ambitious and is not afraid of new challenges.
 Beside's programming,  I like to eat , sports, mostly football especialy Premier League. 😄

 - 🔨 I’m currently cnc machine operator/setter worker.